FreeMasen/WiredForge.com/content/blog/binary_pt1.md

    192    |    136    =    200
 ```

-At first, it almost looks like we are the same result that `+` would but look at the last example.
+At first, it almost looks like we are getting the same result that `+` would but look at the last example.
 The left most bit is 1 for both numbers but 128 will only be included in the result once for our `|` while a `+` would include 128 twice (resulting in 328).

 We can use this to combine two of our job_states.